osrf/gazebo_tutorials/ros_installing/tutorial.md

 /usr/local/bin/gzclient
 %%%

-If you installed from debian it should say:
+If you installed from debian/ubuntu binary packages it should say:

 %%%
 /usr/bin/gzserver